Vensim/EmbeddedSys_WebXR/README.md

 ## Intro

-An experimental project to explore visualising different layers of an embedded system, it's development, and application and network layer using VR system for purposes of testing, debugging or monitoring purposes.
+An experimental project to explore visualising different layers of an embedded system, it's development, application and network layer using VR system for purposes of testing, debugging or monitoring purposes.

 It is difficult to represent and visualise all layers of an implementation on one or two monitors due to space or set-up.
 Setting up a VR environment and display all relevant data in an environment could prove more inuitive in representing a full system.